moonmehta/juno-post-install/README.md

 # Post-install script for elementary OS 5 Juno
-Made for personal use, please read the script carefully before executing
+Made for personal use, please read the script carefully before executing and modify it according to your needs.